lopesboa/mobile/.github/INSTALLATION.md

    export ANDROID_SDK_ROOT=$HOME/Library/Android/sdk
    export PATH=$PATH:$ANDROID_SDK_ROOT/tools
    export PATH=$PATH:$ANDROID_SDK_ROOT/platform-tools

+   # To be used by Android emulator
+   export PATH=$PATH:$ANDROID_SDK_ROOT/tools/bin
    ```

+Before the next step, make reload your profile file to load the changes.

+4. Close your Android studio, you will use it only to debug Android native code.

+### Android Emulator

-4. Add an android emulator.
+1. Add an android emulator.

 Define the API (Android version) you want to used for your emulator (refer to the `minSdkVersion` in `android/build.gradle` to know the min version you can use):
+Add this to your profile file.

 ```
 export API_VERSION=19